TomHarte/CLK/OSBindings/Mac/Clock SignalTests/68000 Comparative Tests/readme.md

 For both Bcc and BSR, there is good coverage of even-quantity offsets.

+Lack of good documentation for the meaning of N and Z flags for DIVU and DIVS in the case of overflow means that the results here may or may not be correct; there was no consensus between emulators and I have been unable to find information on what the proper answers should be.

 ## Questionable Results

 Values for the undocumented flags of DIVU and DIVS have not yet been verified, due to a lack of documentation.